 This provides an area for users to attach and upload files to go along with the form submission.
 The Settings options allow you to customize the file upload by adding a custom error message in the event of a failed upload.

-Image upload works similarly to the file upload, but will only accept common image files types including JPEG, PNG, GIF, PSD, and more.
+Image upload works similarly to file upload, but will only accept common image file types including JPEG, PNG, GIF, PSD, and more.
 If the user is unable to upload a file type of their choosing, they will automatically receive an error message.

 The Email field prompts users to enter their address in the standard email format ([email protected]).